Barntown

-The remains of Barntown Castle, a Norman tower house, lie to the east of the village of Barntown.
-This was built by the Roche family, and was used as a watchtower and storehouse for Ferrycarrig Castle.
+The remains of Barntown Castle, a Norman tower house, lies to the east of the village of Barntown.
+It was built by the Roche family in the 15th or 16th century, and was used as a watchtower and storehouse for Ferrycarrig Castle.

 St Alphonsus Church is the main church of the parish.
 It was designed by Augustus Welby Pugin, and built in 1848 by the Very Rev Patrick Murphy.

 Barntown was joined with the parish of cummers to found the Cummers-Barntown GAA club in 1885.